gabriel-espinoza-77/mde-rce-detection-rule/README.md

 > **Note:** Full isolation is recommended to prevent further malicious activity.

-### Review and Submit
+### Finalizing the Rule

-Review all configuration details and submit the rule for activation.
+All configurations are reviewed prior to submission.
+Once confirmed, the detection rule is activated.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9b780a4d-6d4f-43d2-a19d-1317fae314dd" width="550"/>